 The New Jersey sentences for DWI are all based on mandatory guidelines.
-Although the court will take into consideration the circumstances of your arrest, including your age, prior violations and your overall attitude in court, the municipal court judge must work within the mandatory minimum guidelines set forth in New Jersey's DWI statute for a second offense DWI conviction when it comes to sentencing the defendant.
-It is for this reason that attorneys in New Jersey, such as those at Villani & DeLuca, P.C. in Point Pleasant Beach, must rely on their experience with the New Jersey Superior Courts to challenging the complex laws and regulations associated to drunk driving cases.
+Although the court will take into consideration the circumstances of your arrest including your age, prior violations and your overall attitude in court, the municipal court judge must work within the mandatory minimum guidelines set forth in New Jersey's DWI statute for a second offense DWI conviction when it comes to sentencing the defendant.
+It is for this reason that attorneys in New Jersey, such as those at Villani & DeLuca, P.C. in Point Pleasant Beach, must rely on their experience with the New Jersey Superior Courts in order to challenge the complex laws and regulations associated with drunk driving cases.
 A skilled DWI attorney will aggressively attack the prosecutors case in an attempt to avoid the harsh penalties their clients face.
 If you are facing a DWI conviction in New Jersey, and have already had a prior DWI conviction, then you need to seek experienced DWI legal representation.
-Just like your first DWI conviction, the court will base the extent of your punishment on several factors.
-The judge in your case will work within the guidelines set forth by the New Jersey's DWI statute.
+Just like your first DWI conviction, the court will base the extent of your punishment on several factors, but the judge will still have to work within the guidelines set forth by the New Jersey's DWI statute.
 Here are the potential penalties one will face if convicted of a DWI in New Jersey for the second time:

 Penalties For Second DWI Conviction In New Jersey